Nucleon decays into three leptons: Noncontact contributions: Results

 It can be seen that our derived bounds on $\Gamma^{-1}$ from photon-mediated contributions are on the order of $\calO(10^{38-40}\,\rm yr)$ (labeled by $\dagger$), while those involving weak four-fermion vertices are typically around $\calO(10^{46-49}\,\rm yr)$ (labeled by $\diamond$).
 However, the bounds on decay modes involving muon-flavor lepton pairs $\mu^+\nu_\mu $ and $\mu^-\bar\nu_\mu$ from the $\pi^\pm$- and $K^\pm$-mediated diagrams are approximately $\calO(10^{32-34}\,\rm yr)$ (labeled by $\filledstar$), significantly weaker than others due to their large branching ratios.
 The bounds on decay modes involving electron-flavor lepton pairs $e^+\nu_e$ and $e^-\bar\nu_e$ from the same $\pi^\pm$- and $K^\pm$-mediated diagrams are around $\calO(10^{36-38}\,\rm yr)$ (labeled by $\smallstar$), as a result of their much smaller branching ratios.
 Finally, the bounds from $K^0$-mediated diagrams lie in the range of $\calO(10^{40-46}\,\rm yr)$ (labeled by $\star$), owing to their extremely small branching ratios.

 Finally, we make a few remarks on our results.
 First, Ref.~\cite{Girmohanta:2019xya} made an estimate of triple-lepton decay widths from two-body nucleon decays by attaching electroweak couplings and considering differences in two- and three-body phase spaces while treating decay amplitudes essentially as a constant.
 Its numbers are shown in the last column of \cref{tab:ResBmL=0}.
 In contrast, our results exhibit strong dependence on specific operators under consideration, with values varying by several orders of magnitude.
 In particular, the resonance effects in the meson-mediated contributions were totally neglected in \cite{Girmohanta:2019xya}.
 Second, from the last three columns of \cref{tab:ResBmL=0}, we find that our bounds on the four decay modes of the proton into three charged leptons are at least 5 orders of magnitude more stringent than the current experimental limits.
 Moreover, these bounds improve upon previous estimates by 2 to 3 orders of magnitude.
-Lastly, for the remaining nucleon decay modes that do not involve a $\mu^+\nu_\mu$ or $\mu^-\bar\nu_\mu$ pair, our results surpass the existing experimental bounds by 4 to 17 orders of magnitude, depending on the processes and dim-6 operators under consideration.
+Third, for the remaining nucleon decay modes that do not involve a $\mu^+\nu_\mu$ or $\mu^-\bar\nu_\mu$ pair, our results surpass the existing experimental bounds by 4 to 17 orders of magnitude, depending on the processes and dim-6 operators under consideration.
 For decay modes involving a $\mu^+\nu_\mu$ or $\mu^-\bar\nu_\mu$ pair, our derived bounds are comparable to their experimental limits.
+Finally, in realistic ultraviolet-complete models, the WCs of operators with different flavor structures may be correlated.
+In such scenarios, the conservative bounds derived from our operator-by-operator analysis could be modified to some extent, depending on specific patterns of these correlations.